Lachlan Brook: Western Sydney Wanderers

 On 15 June 2023, Brook signed a two-year contract with A-League Men club Western Sydney Wanderers on a free transfer.
 He made 25 appearances and joint-top scored 14 goals for the club during the 2023–24 season, with five of the goals coming on his debut, in a 6–1 Australia Cup round-of-32 win over Floreat Athena on 9 August 2023.
 Brook departed the club in July 2024.

 Real Salt Lake

 On 23 July 2024, Brook transferred to Major League Soccer club Real Salt Lake and he signed an 18 month contract, with options for two further years, for an undisclosed fee.
 He made 7 appearances during the remainder of the 2024 season, which concluded with defeat in the first round of the MLS Cup playoffs.
 Brook was again on the fringe during the 2025 season, making just 11 appearances for the club and its feeder, Real Monarchs.
 His contract was terminated by mutual consent on 29 July 2025.

 Auckland FC

-On 6 August 2025, Brook signed an undisclosed-length contract with A-League Men club Auckland FC on a free transfer.
+On 6 August 2025, Brook signed with A-League club Auckland FC on an undisclosed-length contract.
+On 23 August, he made his debut for the club in a 3–0 win over South Melbourne FC in the Australia Cup.
+In the following match, Brook scored his first goal for the club in a 1–1 draw with Sydney FC, with Auckland later winning on penalties.
+On 23 November, he scored his first A-League goal for the club with a direct free kick in a 1–1 draw against Brisbane Roar.
+Brook finished the regular season with eight goals and one assist in 26 appearances.
+He scored his first A-League Men finals goal for Auckland FC in a 1–1 draw with his former club Adelaide United, converting after Cameron Howieson's initial effort was scuffed.